 Kihrin is a bastard orphan who grew up on storybook tales of long-lost princes and grand quests.
 When he is claimed against his will as the long-lost son of a treasonous prince, Kihrin finds that being a long-lost prince isn’t what the storybooks promised.

-Then again, maybe he’s not the hero, for Kihrin isn’t destined to save the empire.
+Then again, maybe he’s not the hero, for Kihrin is not destined to save the empire.

-Yet Lyons story is also such a breath of fresh air and her story is still unique.
+- Yet Lyons story is also such a breath of fresh air and her story is still unique.
 Her world is vast and incredible and it was impossible not to feel the absolute depth presented here.
-It feels like I could reach out and visit, it’s so real and has so much history–though I’m not sure it’s a place I would want to visit, considering the circumstances.
-Or the events that happen in the last 150 pages.
+It’s so real and has so much history, I feel I could visit.